 One of the most significant changes in detoxification services in recent years has been the increase in the number of patients requiring detoxification from more than one substance.
 In an evaluation of admissions to publicly funded detoxification programs in Massachusetts between 1984 and 1996, McCarty and colleagues (2000) found a steady increase in the number of patients using both alcohol and other substances in the month prior to admission.
 In 1988, 26 percent of admissions reported using two or more substances in the previous month; by 1996 that number had nearly doubled to 50 percent (McCarty et al. 2000).
 There is no reason to believe that this trend has not appeared elsewhere in this country.
-As Miller and colleagues (1990a) note.
-"For the contemporary drug addict, multiple drug use and addiction that includes alcohol is the rule" (p.
+As Miller and colleagues (1990a) note, "For the contemporary drug addict, multiple drug use and addiction that includes alcohol is the rule" (p.
 597).

 In the Massachusetts evaluation, which did not include marijuana or nonopioid prescription medication use, the most commonly seen combination of substances was alcohol and cocaine.
-Thirty percent of patients admitted for detoxifiOne of the most significant changes in detoxification services in recent years has been the increase in the number of patients requiring detoxification from more than one substance.

-cation in 1996 reported using this combination; 12 percent used alcohol, cocaine, and heroin together; 10 percent combined alcohol and cocaine; and 7 percent combined heroin and cocaine (McCarty et al. 2000).
+Thirty percent of patients admitted for detoxification in 1996 reported using this combination; 12 percent used alcohol, cocaine, and heroin together; 10 percent combined alcohol and cocaine; and 7 percent combined heroin and cocaine (McCarty et al. 2000).
 Other studies, evaluating patient populations at inpatient treatment centers, found that between 70 and 90 percent of patients who reported cocaine abuse also abused alcohol.
 Rates of alcohol dependence among methadone patients and patients dependent on heroin were between 50 and 75 percent,